hsaunders0788/gameontext.github.io/_drafts/jane-austen-ngram-room.md

 Before crunching the data some preprocessing and decisions on tokenisation of the words in the document needs to be decided.
 #### Preprocessing the text before tokenisation.
-##### Remove preamble
+##### Remove preamble...

-Project Gutenberg provides the text in a natural manner, and also with some pretext which is not really part of the novel
+Project Gutenberg provides the text in a natural manner, and also with some pretext which is not really part of the novel:

 > The Project Gutenberg EBook of Persuasion, by Jane Austen
 >
 > This eBook is for the use of anyone anywhere at no cost and with